javiergs/javiergs/README.md

 ## Get In Touch

 I'm always open to discussing new ideas, potential collaborations, and interesting projects you might have in mind.
-Feel free to reach out via email or connect with me on [LinkedIn](https://www.linkedin.com).
-Let's build something amazing together.
+Feel free to reach out via email.